Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Conclusion

 \subsection{Proof of Lemma~\ref{lemma:PS}}

 Define $\nu_o(\cdot)$ as in Proposition~\ref{prop:OmegaMS2}.
 Clearly, $\nu_o(0)=0$ due to the fact that $|L(j\omega)|\le 1$ for all $\omega$.
 Suppose $\theta_L'(\omega_c) <0 $.
 By the arguments stated in Proposition~\ref{prop:OmegaMS2}, this would imply that $\nu_o(\epsilon) = \nu_o(0)=0$ for sufficiently small positive $\epsilon$, which in turn implies that the feedback system does not have all its poles in the CLHP by Lemma~\ref{lemma:MS}.
-Note that by Lemma~\ref{lemma:MS}, we need $\nu_o(\epsilon)=n$ for having all closed-loop poles in the CLHP.
+Note that by Lemma~\ref{lemma:MS}, $\nu_o(\epsilon)=n$ is needed for having all closed-loop poles in the CLHP.